It’s easy to jump straight to negative assumptions with this one.

 We often think of a difficult client or challenging customer as someone who’s angry, irritable, or just downright rude.

 They can certainly be any one of those things.
-But, there are some less obvious pressures that turn even the nicest of people into customers who become difficult to deal with.
+But, there are some less obvious pressures that turn even the nicest customers into difficult people.

-For instance, a person might become difficult to deal with because of the type of work that needs to be done (like an expensive and complex HVAC installation that requires a lot of logistical input).
-It could be the location they’re based in (perhaps the site is in a distant rural area that’s tricky to access).
+For instance, a person might become difficult to deal with because of the type of work that needs to be done.
+It could be an expensive and complex HVAC installation that requires a lot of logistical input, which is more stressful.
+Or perhaps it’s where they’re based (like a distant rural area that’s tricky to access).
 Or it could even be personal (such as their financial situation).

-At first glance, these aren’t things you have any control over, and it’s reasonable to wonder why you should shoulder the responsibility.
+At first glance, these aren’t things you have any control over.
+It’s also reasonable to wonder why you should shoulder the responsibility.

 The reason, though, is that difficult customers are still paying customers.
-Sometimes, these end up being the most satisfying jobs to complete.
-Especially if you’re able to offer them genuine support and help, too.
+Sometimes, these end up being the most satisfying jobs to complete though.
+Especially if you’re able to offer them genuine support.
 They will value the service you provide more as a result.

 With that in mind, the advice below—especially our first point—is focused on strategies for improving communication and access to information.

 There’s often more to a difficult customer than first meets the eye:

 1. Listening can help you deal with difficult customers